syrineayb/WeatherApp-Kotlin/README.md

 # WeatherApp-Kotlin
 A simple weather app built with Kotlin that provides weather forecasts based on location.
 The app fetches weather data from a weather API .
+# Kotlin Weather App

+A simple weather app built with Kotlin that provides weather forecasts based on location.
+The app fetches weather data from a weather API and presents it in a user-friendly interface.

+## Features

+- **Current Weather:**
+  - Display current temperature, conditions, and other relevant information.
+- **Location-based:**
+  - Automatically fetch weather data based on the user's location.

+## Technologies Used

+- Kotlin
+- Weather API
+- Android SDK